 You are planning to buy a house either for yourself or for your family but have one thing that keeps on preventing this from happening: debts.
-You have debts that have been left unattended lately and are now causing you a great deal of pain-in-the-neck.
+You have debts that have been left unattended lately and are now causing you a great deal of pain in the neck.

-In today’s blog, we are going to explore if you can purchase a house despite having outstanding obligations to settle or concealing a bad credit score and hoping this will not surface any time soon.
+In today’s blog, we are going to explore if you can purchase a house despite having outstanding obligations to settle or concealing a bad credit score and hope this will not surface any time soon.

 This is sure to be a short one because we do not want to beat around the bush regarding this issue.